egraphs-good/egglog/semantics.md

 # Egglog semantics document

-This (in-progress) document describes the semantics of the Egglog language.
-Any edits to semantics should update this document.
+This (in-progress) document describes the semantics of the Egglog language in a fairly  operational way.
-Edits to syntax should also fix the examples in this document.
+PRs are required to keep this in sync with the implementation.

+Things to do:
+- Add typechecking
+- Add something about lattices and why egglog is well-behaved in some way
+- Add rebuilding
+- Add seminaiive

 ## Global State

-Egglog maintains a global state $(T, D, C, E)$.
+Egglog maintains a global state $(T, D, C, E, F)$.
-- $T$ is a set of terms, constructed using *constructors*.
+- $T$ is a set of terms, constructed using *constructors*. $T$ can be inifinite (but is represented in a finite way in egglog's implementation).
 - $D$ is a set of tuples containing terms, constructed by `set`-ing *functions*.
 - $C$ is a set of equalities between terms.
 It is also a congruence closure, maintained by egglog's core.
-- $E$ is an environment: a mapping from variables to terms.
+- $E$ is an environment: a mapping from global variables to terms.
-- $F$ is a set of functions and constructors
+- $F$ is a set of functions and constructors.

 ## Terms